korbinian90/CLEARSWI.jl/README.md

 * `phase_scaling_strength` adjusts the strength of the created phase mask.
 A higher phase_scaling_strength is a stronger phase appearance.
 With a traditional SWI `phase_scaling_type` it corresponds to the power or number of phase mask multiplications.

 * Set `writesteps` to the path, where intermediate steps should be saved, e.g. `writesteps="/tmp/clearswi_steps"`.
 If set to `nothing`, intermediate steps won't be saved.

+* [Experimental] Set `qsm` to true to use QSM processing for the phase contrast.
+This requires the additional use of a QSM package.
+Supported are either [`QSM`](https://github.com/kamesy/QSM.jl) or [`QuantitativeSusceptibilityMappingTGV`](https://github.com/korbinian90/QuantitativeSusceptibilityMappingTGV.jl).
+Before setting this option, you need load one of these packages with `using`.

 ### Calculating T2* and B0 maps on multi-echo datasets